Luis Sojo: Return to the Yankees (2003)

 Having left the Navigators, Sojo was invited to the Yankees Old Timers Day in 2003.
-During the annual Old Timers' Game, he hit the game-winning home run off Ron Guidry.
 Later that season, the Yankees re-signed Sojo as an active player when Jeter had an injury. and he appeared in three games to conclude the season.

 In 13 seasons, Sojo batted .261 (671-for-2571) with 36 home runs, 261 RBI, 300 runs, 103 doubles, 12 triples, and 28 stolen bases in 848 games.

-Post playing career
+Post-playing career

 After his playing career, he served as the New York Yankees third base coach for the 2004 and 2005 seasons.
 He was the manager for the Class A Advanced Tampa Yankees from 2006 to 2009, before being relieved on February 2, 2010.
 Sojo also managed the Venezuelan national baseball team in the 2006, 2009, and the 2013 World Baseball Classic.
 On January 10, 2011, the New York Yankees announced that they were bringing Sojo back to manage the Tampa Yankees.

 After a disappointing 2013 season for the Tampa Yankees, the Yankees dismissed Sojo.
 He spent the 2014 season as the third base coach for the AAA Scranton/Wilkes-Barre RailRiders before being fired and starting in 2015 he served as the assistant field coordinator for the Yankees.
 In 2017 he was named manager of the Gulf Coast League Yankees East.

 In 2019, Sojo was named new manager of the Spanish national baseball team.